Teachings from the Tree of Life, part 11: The Mirror

 ~~ THE NEED TO RECLAIM OUR MEMORY ~~

 Ahaaw.
-Let me conclude with a statement by the late Dakota poet, actor, and recording artist John Trudell (1946-2015), who, in the last stage of his life here on aki said the following about facing our demons and our responsibilities and reclaiming our memory:
+To conclude, I'll share a quote from the late Dakota poet, actor, and recording artist John Trudell (1946-2015).
+In the final phase of his life on aki, he spoke about confronting our demons, accepting our responsibilities, and recovering our memory:

 "I'm 70.
 I'm on my way out, and I don't have a problem with that, that's natural.
 But when I look at my descendants, our young people, I just kinda think we have to reclaim our memory.
 The genocide of civilization is there to erase that memory -- we don't remember we're human beings anymore.
 That's why there's all the false prides.
 That's why there's the drug use, the alcoholism.
 Those are symptoms of it.
 It's the genocide itself.
 It's denied itself.
 It's the genocide that's created these conditions.
 We've forgotten that we're human beings, and we're passing this diseased perception of reality amongst ourselves.
 We really need to look at who we are.
 It's not enough to say that 'I'm a traditionalist.'
 It's not enough to say 'I can speak the language.'
 It's not enough to say 'We're all about respect.'
 It's not enough anymore.
 We have to understand what we're saying.
 We have to understand tradition, culture, sharing, love.
 That's the way it was a long time ago.
 That was our way of life."

 Ahaaw sa.
 Mii sa ekoozid.
 Miigwech gibizindaw noongom.
-Well, that is the end of the today's teaching.
+That concludes today's lesson.
 Thank you for listening to me.
 Giga-waabamin wayiiba giishpin manidoo inendang, I will see you again soon, if the Great Mystery wills it.
 Mino bimaadizin!
 Live well!

 Illustrations (from top to bottom):

-Aayaanikaaj mishoomis Zagibidooniwin ("Ancestral Connection") © 2022 Zhaawano Giizhik
+Aayaanikaaj Mishoomis Zagibidooniwin ("Ancestral Connection") © 2025 Zhaawano Giizhik

 * Source: Seven Sacred Teachings (Niizhwaaswi Gagiikwewin) By Dr. Joseph Martin and David Bouchard.